 Rams in the North Island should be finished their work.
 Leaving them out for longer hoping that more ewes will cycle is not a good idea, as you’ll end up with lambs right up till Christmas, and they become a costly nuisance on the farm.

-Fitting a mating harness to the ram is the only way of finding out which ewes have returned to the ram, and any that never cycled.
-The latter should be sold to save feed, as they’ll never end up as good productive ewes over a long lifetime.
+Fitting a mating harness to the ram is the only way of finding out which ewes have returned to the ram, and especially to find any that have never cycled.
+Theses should be sold to save feed, as they’ll never end up as good productive ewes over a long lifetime.
+They are currently making good money.

-The main thing is to keep feeding ewes well and treat any skinny ewes as an urgent priority, to get them into good condition for lambing.
+The main thing is to keep feeding ewes well and treat any skinny ewes as an urgent priority to get them into good condition for lambing.
 They could need expensive concentrates, and if this is not an option, they should be sold (at a loss probably) as you clearly have too many on the farm.
-Lambing skinny ewes will lead to problems and losses of both ewes and lambs.
+Lambing skinny ewes will lead to problems and losses of both ewes and lambs and a lot of extra work and worry you don’t need in spring.
 Ewes can only milk well if they are in good body condition and are fed well.

-With today’s high fertility ewe breeds, the aim is to keep them in good condition all year round.
+With today’s high fertility ewe breeds, they need to be kept in good condition all year round.
 See our website to learn how to condition score sheep and find out what score is needed at each stage of the season.
 You need to feel the backs of the sheep as wool can cover up a lot of protruding bones.
+If you can see bones sticking out from a distance – those animals are in serious need of attention.

 One way of getting more output from a sheep flock is to put the hoggets to the ram, but this needs planning.
 They first need to be at least 45kg and in good body condition, and then kept well fed right through to their next two-tooth lambing.
 This is rarely possible on small blocks where there’s generally not enough paddocks or extra feed to achieve this.
-So they often end up lambing with very poor results.
+So they often end up lambing with very poor results and remain stunted for the rest of their days.
 The answer is to keep them away from the ram if possible.

 Don’t forget the rams after mating is over as they are the most neglected animals on the farm, despite the money spent on them.
-If you are keeping any rams, check their health and feed them well to recover condition.
+If you are keeping any rams, check their health and feed them well to recover condition straight after mating or they may not survive the winter.

 If rams have broken down over mating, get rid of them immediately to save feed.
 And phone the breeder you got them from to report what happened.
 Breeders will welcome the feedback and replace the ram or give you a discount next year.